alephium/docs/docs/dapps/testing-and-debugging.md

 ```

 If `add` function does update the blockchain state, therefore
-requires `TxScript` to execute, then debug message will only be
+requires `TxScript` to execute, the debug message will only be
-printed out in the full node log since the execution will not be
+printed out in the full node log for integration test because the
-carried out immediately.
+execution doesn't happen right away so the result can not be returned
+to terminal console immediately.
+For unit tests, debug message
+will still be printed out in both the terminal console and the full
+node log.

-Under the hood, `Debug` is actually a special [system
+Under the hood, `Debug` is a special [system
 events](/dapps/events#system-events) which is only available in
 [devnet](/full-node/devnet).